GorkaUrbizu/Coreference-Corpora-Resources/README.md

-# Coreference Corpora for Multiple Languages
+# Coreference Corpora List
-## List of corpora annotated for coreference-resolution for different languages
+## List of corpora annotated for coreference-resolution for multiple languages and their links
 (contributions are welcome :wink:)

 ## Arabic: